web-work-tools/web-work-tools.github.io/content/posts/hpstr-theme-full-page.md

 ---
 type: post
-title: "HPSTR-Theme Full Page Demo"
+title: "Jekyll HPSTR-Theme Blog Index Demo"
 description: "A demonstration of the HPSTR theme as it was when installed."
 tags: [hpstr, jekyll, hugo, theme, migration,demo]
 image: